RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Do not tell the member what number to call, because different places have different numbers, and you cannot know the member's current location with absolute certainty.

+After you have ended the chat there is normally no need to block the member.
+They may soon be in a position to chat to you again.
+Remember to make a clear offer to chat again so that the member definitely knows they have not been abandoned by 7 Cups.

+### Issues with external resources

 Be aware that some suicide hotlines do not always provide help by themselves, but instead they refer people to medical services.
 Some members may have had bad experiences with medical services in the past, making them unwilling to call a suicide hotline.
 Bad experiences might include forcible restraint, detention in hospital, or forcible administration of drugs.
 Ensure that member's previous bad experiences with medical services are heard and understood without judgment.

 One critic of the US national Suicide Hotline summarizes her opinion of it like this: